 The good news is that familiarizing yourself with these missteps can prepare you to avoid them yourself.
-You can learn what not to do in order to increase your chances of success.
+You can learn what not to do to increase your chances of success.

 In this post, we’ll explain the benefits of wholesale.
-Then we’ll discuss 12 of the most common mistakes retail store owners make when selling wholesale and what to do instead.
+Then, we’ll discuss twelve of the most common mistakes retail store owners make when selling wholesale and what to do instead.
 Let’s jump in!

 As a retail store owner, you’re likely always looking for ways to grow your business.
 One of the ways that you can do that is by incorporating a wholesale model.